HeyPouya/StarWars/README.md

 ### Downloading application

-To see the application itself, Please download it from [google play](https://play.google.com/store/apps/details?id=ir.heydarii.starwars).
+To see the application itself, Please download it from [Google Play](https://play.google.com/store/apps/details?id=ir.heydarii.starwars).

 ## License